Beth Werlin, Director

 Amanda Peterson Beadle is a research and communications associate at the American Immigration Council.
 Before joining AIC, she was a reporter/blogger at ThinkProgress.org, focusing on immigration and women’s health, and Amanda has worked as a legislative aide in the Maryland House of Delegates.
 She received her B.A. in journalism and Spanish from the University of Alabama, where she was editor-in-chief of the campus newspaper The Crimson White and graduated with honors.
 In college, she interned at the Scripps Howard Foundation Wire, the Press-Register (Mobile, Alabama), and the Ludington Daily News.
 Follow her on Twitter @AmandaBeadle .

-Guillermo Cantor is the Senior Policy Analyst at the Immigration Policy Center, where he leads the Center’s research efforts.
+Guillermo Cantor is the Deputy Director of Research at the Immigration Policy Center, where he leads the Center’s research efforts.
 He also currently teaches courses on immigration and introductory sociology at Georgetown University.
 He has authored several publications on immigrant incorporation in the United States and Argentina.
 Prior to joining the American Immigration Council, Mr. Cantor served as an investigator on issues related to immigration at Argentina’s National Council for Scientific and Technical Research and as a professor at the National University of Rosario and the National University of Entre Ríos.
 Throughout his career, Mr. Cantor received multiple distinctions including a Fulbright Fellowship, the Urban Institute's Emerging Scholar Award, and the International Development Research Center's Research Award.
 Mr. Cantor holds a Ph.D. in Sociology from the University of Maryland, College Park.

 Walter Ewing, Senior Researcher